-The worst crimes against pizza, from pineapple to mayo
+The 9 worst crimes against pizza, from kiwi to mayo

-Pizza has been an extremely controversial subject on the internet as of late.
-We worship at its saucy, cheesy altar — which is the problem.
-Everyone wants to protect its honor — except everyone has his or her own opinion on how to do that.
+Pizza is an extremely controversial subject on the internet.
+We worship at its saucy, cheesy altar — which might be the problem.
+Everyone wants to protect its honor — but everyone has their own opinion on how to do that.
 Some people put pineapple on it, or pile lettuce on it and call it a salad; others eat it with a fork and knife, or even heat it up in the microwave — while some folks won't stand for this type of behavior.

-Here are some of the worst crimes against pizzaPlay Video - 1:15

-Here are some of the worst crimes against pizzaPlay Video - 1:15

 No other food seems to drum up this type of hysteria — though guac comes in close second (if you recall The New York Times' pea guacamole controversy of 2015).
 Think I'm exaggerating?
 Examine these case files, if you will, of recent alleged crimes against pizza, and take notice of what kind of fury erupts inside of you.